abhipatel0/PennyPouch/README.txt

 17:32
 I'm forgetting something...
 I guesss...
 OOhh....
-I did not created the github reposetry... lets do that first..
+I did not created the github repository... lets do that first..

+17:35
+Created the repository

+17:42
+Added database connection string in appsettings.json